sanyuan0704/island.js/docs/en/guide/spa-vs-mpa.md

 ## Tradeoff

-So you can see, MPA make the fast first page load performance, but SPA make the better subsequent page loads performance and experience, with the cost of more complex route and state management.Both of them cannot meet all the requirements of the project, so we need to make a tradeoff, between the performance and the complexity.
+So you can see, MPA make the fast first page load performance, but SPA make the better subsequent page loads performance and experience, with the cost of more complex route and state management.
+Both of them cannot meet all the requirements of the project, so we need to make a tradeoff, between the performance and the complexity.

 However, is there a way to combine the two ways?

-The answer is yes.In fact, many framework use MPA for first page and then SPA for subsequent page loads, such as Next.js, Nuxt and so on.
+The answer is yes.
+In fact, many framework use MPA for first page and then SPA for subsequent page loads, such as Next.js, Nuxt and so on.

-How are they done?
+How did they implement it?

-Firstly, the framework will render the page on the server side(be called `SSR` or `SSG`), and then send the complete HTML page to the browser, so the first page load performance is good.It's important that the client script for SPA is injected in the HTML page at the same time.So the result is that when the page is loaded, the client script will be executed to rerender the page and manage route and state via JavaScript, as well as binding the DOM event to make the page interactive.
+Firstly, the framework will render the page on the server side(be called `SSR` or `SSG`), and then send the complete HTML page to the browser, so the first page load performance is good.
+It's important that the client script for SPA is injected in the HTML page at the same time.
+So the result is that when the page is loaded, the client script will be executed to rerender the page and manage route and state via JavaScript, as well as binding the DOM event to make the page interactive.

 The so-called rerender and binging DOM event process is also called `hydration`.